mrvllus/dotnet-aspire-workshop/workshop/8-integration-testing.md

 ## Conclusion

 In this module, we covered integration testing using `Aspire.Hosting.Testing` with `MSTest`.
-We created a separate test project to test both the API and the web application.
-Additionally, we explained the use of Playwright for end-to-end testing.
-Integration testing is essential for ensuring that different parts of your application work together as expected, and Playwright provides a powerful tool for end-to-end testing.
+We created a separate test project to test both the API and the web application, following patterns similar to the `WebApplicationFactory` approach in ASP.NET Core but adapted for distributed applications.

+Our tests verified three critical aspects of the distributed application:
+1. The API functionality (testing that endpoints return expected data)
+2. The web application functionality (testing that the UI renders correctly)
+3. The service discovery mechanism (testing that services can find and communicate with each other)

 For a deeper dive into testing with .NET Aspire, including a video walkthrough, check out the [Getting started with testing and .NET Aspire](https://devblogs.microsoft.com/dotnet/getting-started-with-testing-and-dotnet-aspire/) blog post.